 Anti-co-governance campaigner Julian Batchelor has lost his defamation case against TVNZ and a researcher.

-District Court Judge David Clark dismissed Batchelor's claim in a reserved judgment released this afternoon, finding all three affirmative defences raised by the defendants — truth, honest opinion, and responsible communication — had been proven.
+District Court Judge David Clark dismissed Batchelor's claim in a reserved judgment released this afternoon, finding all three defences raised by the defendants — truth, honest opinion, and responsible communication — had been proven.

 "Mr Batchelor’s claim has been wholly unsuccessful.
 It follows he should pay costs."

 Batchelor sued TVNZ and Disinformation Project researcher Sanjana Hattotuwa over a 1News story published in August 2023, headlined "Julian Batchelor under investigation over anti-co-governance pamphlets".
+He sought damages and an apology to be aired.

 The article quoted Hattotuwa describing Batchelor's rhetoric as "dangerous speech" that "incites hate, and it instigates harm offline", and calling it "racist rhetoric".